mjopenglsdl/small3d/README.md

 Compatibility
 -------------
 This engine had initially been published as a [biicode](https://github.com/biicode/) block.
 Unfortunately the biicode service has been taken offline.
 So now the code can be compiled independenty, using cmake.
 When biicode was available, the engine would successfully compile and run on Windows, Debian and OSX.
-So far I have compiled it successfully on OSX and Linux (Debian).
+So far I have compiled it successfully on OSX and Debian.
 You should be able to build it on Windows as well with a bit of effort, since the code had been written accordingly.

 Building on OSX
 ---------------